MS TŪRANOR PLANETSOLAR

 This is a useful comparison table between the Elizabeth Swann and PlanetSolar based on the published details above.
 Note the Swann's specification is draft (estimated) and subject to change as the development proceeds, the Planet's spec is actual:

 Very different designs, Catamaran Vs Trimaran frontal area comparison, with the Swiss boat having more to push through the air and through the water.
-The PlanetSolar also has increased wave drag from the central 'V' hull in rough seas.
+The PlanetSolar also has increased wave drag from the central 'V' hull in rough seas as waves slam the undersides.
 The Swann seeks to avoid as much wave drag as possible by raising the cabin and deck areas higher.
-The Swann is a longer boat, making it potentially the largest solar boat ever built as @ 9 January 2021.
+The Swann is a longer boat, with a higher speed/length ratio, making it potentially the largest solar boat ever built as @ 18 January 2021.
 PlanetSolar has no wind turbine to capture additional solar energy, a missed opportunity, but then that is why R&D hails innovation.

 Note the unusual propeller design of this boat - surface piercing blades or paddles that create a lot of splash.